Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect-aspnetcore/README.md

 1. On the same blade, set the `Logout Url` property to `https://localhost:44371/Account/EndSession`.
 Select **Save**.
 1. From the **Settings** blade, select **Keys**.
 Add a new key by entering a key description and duration of either 1 year or 2 years.
 Select **Save**.
 Note the displayed key value for later steps.
 Be sure the key value is copied correctly, as it is will not be displayed again.
 Should the key value be lost, a new key must be created.
 4. From the **Settings** blade, select **Required permissions**.
 Select **+ Add**, and then select **Select an API**.
 Type *TodoListService* in the textbox and press **Enter**.
 Select the web API from the list and then select the **Select** button.
 Select **Select Permissions**.
 Tick the checkbox next to **Access TodoListService** and then select the **Select** button.
 Select the **Done** button.
+5. In the **Settings** blade, under **API Access**, select **Required permissions**.
+Click on the **Grant Permissions** and when prompted press **Yes**.
+Once the web app is granted access to the webapi you should see the following message: *Successfully granted permissions to the application for your account.
+To grant permissions for all users, please have an admin consent to the application.*

 ### Step 3: Configure the sample to use the Azure AD tenant